watson-developer-cloud/watsonx-orchestrate-developer-toolkit/agent_knowledge/search-with-astradb-langflow/search-with-astradb-langflow.md

 2. Click `Playground` > `Run Flow` to ingest the data
 <img src="./assets/use-langflow-to-ingest-data.png" width="1080" height="574" />

 **NOTE: By default, `_id` and `$vectorize` are the two main fields created in the Astra DB collection schema.
-When setting up Milvus as content repository in Agent Knowledge, you must configure the `Title` and `Body` fields with these two fields.**
+When setting up Astra DB as content repository in Agent Knowledge, you must configure the `Title` and `Body` fields with these two fields.**

 ## Step 3: Connect to Agent Knowledge in watsonx Orchestrate